poly451/RPG-Tile-Game/README.md

 There are are 23 parts to the series!

-I've modifed some of the code, in part because I want to develop an old-school
+I've modifed some of the code, in part because I want to develop an old-school RPG.

 Here is KidsCanCode's youtube page: https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg